Big Cypress National Preserve: Controversy over "emergency" detention center

-In June 2025, a Florida state of emergency was evoked to seize the county-owned Dade-Collier Training and Transition Airport located inside the preserve and to fast-track construction of a detention camp without the usual environmental reviews or the traditional collaboration with local officials.
-On June 27, 2025, a coalition led by Friends of the Everglades, the Center for Biological Diversity, and the Miccosukee Tribe of Indians filed suit in a federal court seeking an injunction until a full environmental review and public-comment period are completed.
-Plaintiffs argue the project threatens endangered species habitat, including that of the Florida Panther and the Florida bonneted bat, and violates both the National Environmental Policy Act and tribal cultural-resource protections.
-Witnesses testified before U.S. District Judge Kathleen Williams on August 7 that 20 acres (8 hectares) of new asphalt had been laid, while temporary tents, trailers, and other heavy equipment were at the site.
-As of August 29, the State of Florida had incurred $218 million of sunk costs for the construction of the camp.
-The camp's infrastructure and sewage may be sources of water, traffic, and light pollution.
-On August 21, Judge Williamson ordered the Trump administration had 60 days to remove temporary fencing, industrial lighting, generators, sewage and waste receptacles from the camp.
-The U.S. Court of Appeals for the 11th Circuit, in a 2-1 decision, stayed the injunction pending appeal.
+In June 2025, Florida declared a state of emergency to seize the county-owned Dade-Collier Training and Transition Airport within Big Cypress National Preserve and fast-track construction of a detention camp without standard environmental reviews or coordination with local officials.

+On June 27, a coalition led by Friends of the Everglades, the Center for Biological Diversity, and the Miccosukee Tribe of Indians filed suit in federal court seeking to halt the project pending a full environmental review and public comment period.
+The plaintiffs argued the project threatened endangered species habitat, including the Florida panther and Florida bonneted bat, and violated the National Environmental Policy Act and tribal cultural-resource protections.

+At an August 7 hearing, witnesses testified that approximately 20 acres (8 hectares) had been paved and that temporary tents, trailers, and heavy equipment were already on site.

+By August 29, the state had incurred an estimated $218 million in sunk construction costs.
+Opponents also raised concerns about potential water, traffic, and light pollution from camp infrastructure and sewage systems.

+On August 21, U.S. District Judge Kathleen Williams ordered removal of temporary fencing, lighting, generators, sewage, and waste receptacles within 60 days.
+The U.S. Court of Appeals for the 11th Circuit later stayed the injunction in a 2–1 ruling pending appeal.